 At their core, HDR10+ and Dolby Vision are similar – they both use dynamic metadata to tweak a TV’s performance to get the most out of every frame – but there are key differences.

-For a start, while TV manufacturers and studios have to pay Dolby to license Dolby Vision, and therefore have little control over its development and implementation, HDR10+ is a free, open format that any company, including Samsung’s rivals, can tweak and deploy as it sees fit.
+For a start, while TV manufacturers and studios have to pay Dolby to license Dolby Vision, and therefore have little control over its development and implementation, HDR10+ is a royalty-free, open format that any company, including Samsung’s rivals, can tweak and deploy as it sees fit.
 It's not entirely free; there is a “nominal” annual administrative fee for the companies wanting to use it.

-This should make it appealing to those who don’t want to pay a fee or hand over control of the process in order to introduce support for dynamic metadata.
+This should make it appealing to those who don’t want to pay a high fees or hand over control of the process in order to introduce support for dynamic metadata.

 Similarly, Samsung claims because the TV manufacturers have more control when it comes to HDR10+, they can more effectively tailor it for different models in their ranges.

 According to Samsung, mid-range TVs will benefit most from the addition of HDR10+ because the format will allow them to adapt the image to models with a more limited brightness spectrum to suit their abilities.

 On the other hand, as a layer of dynamic metadata for HDR10, HDR10+ carries over the limitation to 10-bit colour depth.
 Dolby Vision goes up to 12-bits, making it capable of reproducing billions more colours.